LeJeko/OpenWRT-USB-Tethering/README.md

 It is based on the last OpenWRT 15.05 Chaos Calmer and all is pre-configured.
 This firmware doesn't support IPv6 and Wi-Fi.

-You can find firmwares for most popular routeur: TL-MR3020 and TL-W703N with the releases (aks for any model supported by OpenWRT)
+Firmwares for most popular routeur TL-MR3020 and TL-W703N are provided in the releases (aks for any model supported by OpenWRT)

 Compile yourself
 -------------
 Rename the chaos_calmer.config file to .config to get the right menuconfig.

-v5 2015.12.27 : Jeko
+v5.1 2015.12.29 : Jeko
 ------------------
 Features: